KazooistGames/Requiem/README.md

 GOAL OF GAME:

 Requiem is a prototype of a dark-souls inspiried arcade game.
-You are a demon sealed away in its final resting place, a chamber of violence.
-Not a bad place for a demon.

 Score points by defeating enemies during a ritual.